Somnid/webrott/part1/wad.md

 Notes
 -----
-- WAD stands for Where's All the Data
+- WAD stands for "Where's All the Data"

 Sources
 -------